pavelsg/ubuntu20-essential/README.md

 ## Introduction

 This repo is created to minimize packages installed on Ubuntu 20.04.
+This will cut your Ubuntu down to 217 packages out of 595 installed by default, reduce binaries size down by ~700Mb, and double the boot speed.
 This repo defines packages which are critical to provide just following functions:
 1. Boot properly
 2. Run OpenSSH server
 3. Working package manager (diff, dpkg
 4. Working filesystem (fdisk, LVM, ext4, xfs)
 5. Basic text processing (sed, gawk, grep, vim-tiny)

+## Motivation
+1. Reduce OS image size (which might be critical for saturated links)
+2. Increase boot speed
+3. Reduce attack surface
+4. Reduce maintenance effort on OS packages/libraries updates
+5. Reduce chance of compatibility issues

 ## How to use